arenaxr/arena-docs/content/arts/python.md

 ![](../../assets/img/arts-program/image3.png){:width="80%"}

 7\.
 Goto to the folder of the program in the [file store](https://arena.andrew.cmu.edu/storemng) and add your files there.
-These can be wasm programs or python programs that use the **arena.py** library.
+These can be wasm programs or Python programs that use the **arena.py** library.
 See an example in **[wiselab/boxes](https://arena.andrew.cmu.edu/storemng/share/1KoiGaWq)**.

 8\.
 Open the Scene using ![](../../assets/img/arts-program/image9.png){:width="200px"}at the top of the build page (the link should be something like https://arena.andrew.cmu.edu/?scene=\[scene-name\])